ConstanzaSchibber/lipstick_color_extraction/README.md

    - Tailored prompts for specific makeup categories (lipstick, lipliner, blush, lipgloss).

 3. Evaluation:
-   - Used Delta E (ΔE) to measure the difference between predicted and ground truth colors.
+   - Used Delta E to measure the difference between predicted and ground truth colors.
-   - Initial results showed a mean ΔE of 15.76, with variations across product categories.
+   - Initial results showed a mean Delta E  of 15.76, with variations across product categories.

 4. Improvement:
    - Enhanced prompts led to significant improvements: